miloradobrenovic/movies/README.md

 API key description:

-API key system is implemented as a url parameter which will protect the endpoints from the unauthorized access.
+API key system is implemented as a header parameter which will protect the endpoints from the unauthorized access.
 Set your personal key in application.properties and use it for access to every endpoint defined in the project.
 (Default value 'mytoken' is set).
-If you put invalid api key in a request, appropriate error response will be returned with the message that api key is invalid.
+If you put invalid api key in a request header, appropriate error response will be returned with the message that api key is invalid.
-Attribute name is 'api_key', how it looks like in url is for example: http://localhost:8080/movies/10?api_key=mytoken
+Header Attribute name is 'api_key'